 It’s important to note that not every part of study abroad is going to be sunshine and rainbows.
 This can easily be tied to #4.
 To make it simple, you’re going to miss home.
 You’re going to cry.
 You’re going to have bad days and feel homesick.
-It’s inevitable and part of the transition but don’t worry, you can get over homesickness.
+It’s inevitable and part of the transition.
+Don’t worry, you can get over homesickness.
 It’s also perfectly valid to feel this way.
-Yet, it’s also equally as important to remember that study abroad isn’t permanent and your experience is only as good or bad as you make of it.
+Yet, it’s also equally important to remember that study abroad isn’t permanent and your experience is only as good or bad as you make it.
 If it makes you feel better, when the nostalgia hits and you find yourself reminiscing about your time abroad months later, the only parts you’ll remember will be the positive ones, so make an effort to produce as many of those “feel good” moments as you can.

 7. That you’ll come back a completely different person.